Textualize/textual/docs/tutorial.md

 ```

 We've imported two new widgets in this code: [`Button`](widgets/button.md) for the buttons and [`Digits`](widgets/digits.md) for the time display.
-Additionally, we've imported `Horizontal` and `VerticalScroll` from `textual.containers` (as the name of the module suggests, *containers* are widgets which contain other widgets).
+Additionally, we've imported [`Horizontal`][textual.containers.Horizontal] and [`VerticalScroll`][textual.containers.VerticalScroll] from `textual.containers` (as the name of the module suggests, *containers* are widgets which contain other widgets).
 We will use these container widgets to define the general layout of our interface.

-The `TimeDisplay` is currently very simple, all it does is extend `Digits` without defining any methods of its own.
+The `TimeDisplay` is currently very simple, all it does is extend `Digits` without adding any new.
 We will flesh this out later.

 The `Stopwatch` widget class extends the `HorizontalGroup` container class, which will arrange its children into a horizontal row.
-It's children are yielded from the Stopwatch's `compose()` method, and define the components from the sketch above.
+The Stopwatch's `compose()` adds those children, which correspond to the components from the sketch above.

 #### The buttons